Coogi: In popular culture

 The brand is first mentioned by The Notorious B.I.G. in the song "Big Poppa" and subsequently "One More Chance / Stay With Me (Remix)".
 "Heart throb never, black and ugly as ever, however, I stay Coogi down to the socks, rings and watch filled with rocks".
 The rapper also mentions the brand in the 1997 song "Hypnotize" in which he raps: "Every cutie with a booty bought a Coogi,” kicking off a new trend and causing clothing articles to fly off the shelves with consumers rushing to make a purchase.

 The brand is then mentioned in the lyrics of the 2005 Kanye West song "Gone," in which he raps: "You sweat her and I ain't talkin 'bout a Coogi," as well as in his 2010 song "Devil in a New Dress," where Rick Ross raps: "Still a real nigga, red Coogi sweater, dice-roller."
-Kanye West also goes on to mention the brand in his lyrics of the 2017 song "Feel Me" with G.O.O.D Music counterpart Tyga: "Coogi, Coogi, Coogi, Coogi on, feels like I'm in the movie holmes, texted my consigliere, tell the maid leave the jacuzzi on."
+Ross mentions the brand again on his "Santorini Greece" song:"Fresher than Groovey Lew at a Coogi shoot".Kanye West also goes on to mention the brand in his lyrics of the 2017 song "Feel Me" with G.O.O.D Music counterpart Tyga: "Coogi, Coogi, Coogi, Coogi on, feels like I'm in the movie holmes, texted my consigliere, tell the maid leave the jacuzzi on."

 The brand is mentioned in the lyrics of the Hilltop Hoods song "Cosby Sweater," in which MC Suffa raps: "When I'm dressed like Theo's Dad, In a Coogi listening to Kool G Rap."
 The song makes reference to the aforementioned Notorious B.I.G., who was famously photographed wearing a Coogi sweater.
 The Australian musician explained in an August 2014 interview that he owns a collection of Coogi sweaters.

 The brand is mentioned in the lyrics of the 2013 ASAP Ferg song "Work (Remix)" in which he raps: "Coogi down to the socks, like I'm Biggie Poppa", in reference to The Notorious B.I.G. being known for wearing Coogi.

 In 2014, Christian hip-hop duo Social Club released the song "Coogi Sweater" in their album Misfits 2.

 The brand is mistakenly called the "Cosby sweater" though Bill Cosby never wore Coogi sweaters.
 The Cosby Show costume designer, Sarah Lemire, said of Coogi: "My sweaters were busy to a certain point, but it wasn't to that extreme… I still can't stand those."

 The brand was mentioned in season 2, episode 3 of Australian comedy series Kath and Kim titled "The Moon", where Kath and Kel purchase matching Coogis at Tullamarine Airport after their flights are grounded while travelling for their honeymoon.

+In the TV series Malcolm in the Middle episode "No Motorbike" (Season 6, Episode 16), in the beginning when Hal swore to Francis that on his 21st birthday he would take him for a ride on a motorbike, Bryan Cranston was also seen wearing a Coogi sweater.